kurtseifried/wordpress-plugin-sitemap2rss/trunk/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/sitemap-to-rss` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/sitemap2rss` directory, or install the plugin through the WordPress plugins screen directly
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Sitemap to RSS screen to add your sitemap aliases.
+3. Use the "Settings"->"Sitemap to RSS" screen to add your sitemap aliases
-4. Access your feeds using your-site.com/sitemap2rss/?alias=your-alias.
+4. Access your feeds using your-site.com/sitemap2rss/your-alias

 == Frequently Asked Questions ==

 = How do I create a new RSS feed? =

-1. Go to Settings->Sitemap to RSS in your WordPress admin.
+1. Go to "Settings"->"Sitemap to RSS" in your WordPress admin.
 2. Add a new sitemap with an alias and URL.
-3. Access your feed at your-site.com/sitemap2rss/?alias=your-alias.
+3. Access your feed at your-site.com/sitemap2rss/your-alias.

 = Can I convert any sitemap to RSS? =